calq-framework/cli/README.md

 ```

 ## License
 Calq CLI is dual-licensed under the GNU AGPLv3 and a commercial license.
-The commercial license will be available for purchase soon.